dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-07.md

 ### Task 1: Setup the evaluation lab

+In this task, set up the evaluation lab for a succinct testing environment.

 1. If you are not already at the Microsoft 365 Defender portal in your Microsoft Edge browser, go to (https://security.microsoft.com).

 1. In the **Sign in** dialog box, copy and paste * Email/Username: <inject key="AzureAdUserEmail"></inject> and then select Next.